StyNW7/Praetorian_BNCC2024/README.md

 #### Website already deployed (not 100% success, because I only deploy using GitHub Pages): https://stynw7.github.io/Praetorian_BNCC2024/

-Therefore, this is the guidelines to use the website
+However, this is the guidelines to use the website locally

 1. **Clone Repository:**
    - Clone this project repository to your local machine using the following command: